Skip to main content

 System Prompt Filtering

-Both CLI providers automatically filter out Goose's extension information from system prompts since these CLI tools have their own tool ecosystems.
+The CLI providers automatically filter out goose's extension information from system prompts since these CLI tools have their own tool ecosystems.
 This prevents conflicts and ensures clean interaction with the underlying CLI tools.

 Message Translation